-In 2004 founded the contemporary city research platform CIUDADLAB, was a full-time Assistant Professor of design studio, research and representation at the PUPR, where he directed the 2009-2010 Lectures Series Sense Recession: What Comes Next?, and also directed the Roundtable Discussion Series for four years.
+In 2004 founded the contemporary city research platform CIUDADLAB, was a full-time Auxiliary Professor of design studio, research and representation at the Polytechnic University of Puerto Rico, where he directed the 2009-2010 Lectures Series Sense Recession: What Comes Next?, and also founded and directed the Roundtable Discussion Series for four years.
 From 2008-2011 edited the architecture journal Polimorfo, which he also co-founded.
-He co-edited the book Promiscuous Encounters for GSAPP Books.
-Has written for Avery Review, The Architect’s Newspaper, Entorno, Domus, Planning Perspectives, Art Forum China, Materia, and lectured at Cooper Union, Princeton University, University of Michigan, RISD, among others.
-His architectural design work has been awarded several times by the AIA.
-He completed a Bachelor in Architecture from the Polytechnic University of Puerto Rico and after relocating to New York, he developed the thesis Destructive Knowledge: Tools for Learning to Un-Dō with a renewed discussion around the work of Gordon Matta-Clark obtaining a MS in Critical, Curatorial and Conceptual Practices in architecture from the GSAPP at Columbia University.
+He co-edited the book Promiscuous Encounters for GSAPP Books (now Columbia Books on Architecture and the City).
+His architectural design work has been awarded several times by the AIA and the Puerto Rico Architect’s Association.
+He obtained a Bachelor in Architecture from the Polytechnic University of Puerto Rico (cum laude) and after relocating to New York, he developed the thesis Destructive Knowledge: Tools for Learning to Un-Dō with a renewed discussion around the work of architect-trained artist Gordon Matta-Clark, obtaining a MS in Critical, Curatorial and Conceptual Practices for architecture from the GSAPP at Columbia University.

 Recent collaborators include: MILM2, Tyrene Calvesbert, Isabelle-Kirkham Lewitt, Harrison Ratcliff-Bush, Marina Otero Verzier, Nina Valerie Kolowratnik, Francisco Díaz, Oscar Oliver-Didier, Pier Paolo Pala, Chau Tran, Yuliya Veligurskaya.